MirandaLv/Marsh_Mapping/README.md

 **Step to run the code for Sentinel data preprocessing:**

 - Open the 'preprocessing_sentinel.py' script and update the year and AOI variables.
 Set the year to match the dataset you want to process, and assign a meaningful location name to the AOI variable.
+Assuming the sentinel data you download in previous step is in 2018, with the area of interest name 'aoi'.
+Set the year = '2018' and AOI = "aoi".
 - Run imagery preprocessing for sentinel data, run: